 1. Refresh Your Web Browser

 The first solution is the easiest one – simply refresh your browser or use a different one.
-Another alternative is to access the website via incognito mode.
+Another alternative is to access the website via private or incognito mode.
 If the problem is solved, this indicates that the cause is browser-related.

 Additionally, you can try clearing your browser cache.
 Doing so will remove outdated and corrupted files that might trigger the 5xx error.